House approves final tax reform bill, as Trump eyes major legislative win

 The changes to the tax system are more sweeping.

-The final bill – a combo of previously passed House and Senate legislation – would slash the corporate tax rate from 35 to 21 percent.
+The final bill – a combination of previously passed House and Senate legislation – would slash the corporate tax rate from 35 percent to 21 percent.
 It would double the standard deduction used by about two-thirds of U.S. households, to $24,000 for married couples.
-And the $1,000-per-child tax credit doubles to $2,000, with up to $1,400 available in IRS refunds for families who owe little or no taxes.
+And the $1,000-per-child tax credit would double to $2,000, with up to $1,400 available in IRS refunds for families who owe little or no taxes.

 The corporate tax cut would be permanent, while the tax cuts for individuals would expire in 2026.